agkozak/agkozak-zsh-prompt/README.md

 Ahead | \*
 Renamed | >

-`agkozak-zsh-theme` uses functions from [ezprompt](https://github.com/jmatth/ezprompt).
-It works indepedently of any `zsh` framework; in the absense of a framework, it can be loaded thus:
+`agkozak-zsh-theme` works indepedently of any `zsh` framework; in the absense of a framework, it can be loaded thus:

      source /path/to/agkozak-zsh-theme/agkozak-zsh-theme.zsh